Distributed Processing Basics

 Benefits of Distributed Processing

-Minimize progress loss in case of machine restart, power outage, or network disruption
+• Minimize progress loss in case of machine restart, power outage, or network disruptions.

 SURE Distributed Processing Workflow